Saturday, December 20, 2008

 47% say...

-we've got to do something about this energy problem.
+but we've got to do something about this energy problem.

-he Associated Press says: "A new poll shows high gasoline prices have dramatically changed Americans' views on energy and the environment.
+The Associated Press says: "A new poll shows high gasoline prices have dramatically changed Americans' views on energy and the environment.
 More people now say expanding oil drilling and building new power plants is a bigger priority than energy conservation.

 The poll by the Pew Research Center shows nearly half of those surveyed -- or 47% -- now rate energy exploration, drilling and building new power plants more important, compared with 35% in February. "